Ireland’s housing market has lost steam

 Nobel Prize award-winning economist Paul Krugman described a similar phenomenon as "Leprechaun economics".

-Overall inflation was 0.5% in November 2017, up from -0.1% in the same period last year, according to CSO.
-Nationwide inflation rate is expected at 0.4% this year, an acceleration from -0.2% in 2016, -0.02% in 2015, and 0.3% in 2014, according to the IMF.
+Overall inflation was 1.1% in November 2019, up from 0.6% in the same period last year, according to CSO.
+Nationwide inflation rate was estimated at 0.5% last year, an acceleration from 0.4% in 2017, 0% in 2016, -0.3% in 2015, and 0.2% in 2014.

-Unemployment dropped to 6.1% in November 2017, from 6.3% in the previous month and 7.5% a year earlier, according to the CSO.
-This is also substantially lower than the 13.3% average from 2009 to 2014.
-Ireland’s average unemployment rate was 4.4% between 2000 and 2007.
+Unemployment dropped to 4.8% in November 2019, down from 5.6% a year earlier, according to the CSO.
+This is also substantially lower than the 12.1% average unemployment from 2009 to 2017, but still higher than the average of 4.4% between 2000 and 2007.

-Ireland’s economy has been on an unusual journey over the past 6 years.
+Ireland’s economy has been on an unusual journey over the past 7 years.

 Ireland had the euro zone’s highest budget deficit in 2010, at 31.2% of GDP.
-In November 2010 it had no choice but to seek a €67.5 billion ($82 billion) bailout from the European Union (EU) and the International Monetary Fund (IMF).
+In November 2010 it had no choice but to seek a €67.5 billion (US$82 billion) bailout from the European Union (EU) and the International Monetary Fund (IMF).
 In exchange, Ireland committed to a harsh austerity program.

 The country spent around €80 billion to establish the National Asset Management Agency (NAMA) to buy toxic loans, primarily to improve the availability of credit to the Irish economy, and to remove non-performing loans from bank balance sheets.

-In June 2012, 60.29% of Irish voters agreed to the European fiscal compact of May 31, 2012, allowing Ireland to access to the European Stability Mechanism, a €500 billion ($618 billion) bailout fund.
+In June 2012, 60.29% of Irish voters agreed to the European fiscal compact of May 31, 2012, allowing Ireland to access to the European Stability Mechanism, a €500 billion (US$618 billion) bailout fund.